woocommerce/woocommerce-snap/README.md

 Now you can access the site at `http://localhost:8084`.
 You can also log into the WO Admin at `http://localhost:8084/wp-login.php` with `admin` and `password` as the username and password.

-Let's run a few tests!
+Let's get some screenshots!

 Run the following command in your terminal:

 ```
-npm run snapit-urls
+npm run snap:it
 ```

 Once the script finishes, screenshots will be added to the `screenshots` folder.
 Note that before each run, the `screenshots` folder will be cleared.
+Screenshots are stopped by the flow type (`merchant` and `shopper`) and by browser (`chromium`, `firefox`, `webkit`).

 When you're done screenshotting, you can run the following to stop the container: